ThirdRealityStudios/GUInness/README.md

 # Planed features
 - add video components
 - add simple background sound tracks.
-- add complex button: a button which has a complex shape.
+- add complex buttons: a button which has a complex shape.
 - add scalable content: components can be zoomed in/out with different levels of detail (especially for creating maps or games).